 ▶Run

 This program would display “Take a few seconds now to solve all your problems.”
 Then, nothing would happen for 5 seconds.
-Afterward, “Times up!” would be displayed.
+After the 5 seconds, “Times up!” would be displayed.
 The *wait keyword can be useful if you want to make sure the user takes a few seconds to think before moving on, or if you want to show some text, and give the user time to read it, before you display more text.
 You can designate the amount of time you’d like the program to wait by either writing out the words “seconds” and/or “minutes,” OR you can just use the letters s (for seconds) or m (for minutes), such as:

 *wait: 5s

 You can also pause your program long enough for all the data the user has entered to sync up with the system.
 Data is stored periodically throughout your user's run anyway, but this keyword may be useful in spots where users may close out of your program too soon.
-This allows you to control, at any point in the program, that the data is totally synced.
+This allows you to ensure, at any point in the program, that the data is totally synced.

 I'm crunching all of your answers.